How To Sew a Buttonhole? Meet The Smallest and The Most Important Part of The Garment

 Clearly mark your buttonhole before sewing

 While it may seem redundant, it’s actually important at every level of advancement in sewing.
+This buttonhole marking will result in even-width sewing buttonhole stitches.

 We’re still in the preparation phase, and everything already seems crucial.